Skip to content

 AIDO.ModelGenerator eliminates the need for reimplementation and makes backbones task-agnostic: wrap your backbone in a standard interface, and reuse it across all inference and finetuning tasks.
 It also makes compatibility transparent: if a backbone fits the required interface, it can be used for any data-appropriate task.

-Note: Backbones for 1D sequence modeling are univerally supported.
+Note: Backbones for 1D sequence modeling are universally supported.
 Other types of backbones included in AIDO.ModelGenerator (e.g. structure, image) are not yet universally supported, but will be in the future.

 Available Backbones: